portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-4083 When volume is in a down state due to a create failure, but is still attached without a shared volume export, the detach fails with the error "Mountpath is not mounted".
 * PWX-4085 When running under Kubernetes, too many instances of this message get generated: “Kubernetes node watch channel closed.
 Restarting the watch.."
 * PWX-4131 Specifying -a or -A for providing disks to PX needs to handle mpath & raid drives/partitions as well
+* PWX-     When PX runs in 100s of nodes, a few nodes show high memory usage.

 ### Errata